 The project is a multi-level alliance that combines institutional support, specialized technical assistance, financing, and territorial backing from local and regional grassroots organizations.

-NESsT: The lead organization driving and managing the project.
-It designed and implemented the Indigenous incubation model together with Amazonian organizations, provided business support and training, and channeled financing to 13 enterprises, adapting business tools to the cultural and territorial context.
+NESsT: The organization driving and managing the project.
+It designed and implemented the Indigenous incubation model together with Indigenou Amazonian organizations, provided business support and organizational training, and channeled financing to 13 Indigenous-led enterprises.

 National Indigenous organizations (OPIAC in Colombia, CONFENIAE in Ecuador, AIDESEP in Peru): Co-created the governance models and managed the national incubators.

-Gordon & Betty Moore Foundation: Provided additional funding to strengthen the incubators and expand support for Indigenous enterprises.
+Gordon & Betty Moore Foundation: Provided additional funding to expand support for Indigenous enterprises, specifically regarding knowledge exchange and to position the initiative.

 Meet the Indigenous-led Enterprises